iml-mackerel/.github/profile/README.md

-# Repository for all things northern contingent mackerel
+# Repository for all things northern contingent mackerel assessment

-For the assessment:

 ## Model
 (0.0 for the model)